 How to Make No Bake Peanut Butter Cookies

-No bake cookies are about as easy as it gets when it comes to dessert.
+Peanut Butter No Bake Cookies are about as easy as it gets when it comes to dessert.
+No oven time, just a few minutes on the stovetop!
 Here’s how to make them:

 - Prep your tools.
-Line baking sheets with parchment paper.
+Line baking sheets with parchment paper or wax paper.
 Set aside.

 - Add peanut butter, vanilla, and salt.
 Remove the pan from the heat, and stir in the peanut butter, vanilla, and salt.
 Stir until smooth.